2021: a long-anticipated year that feels like a particularly fresh start.

 The research speaks for itself: sharing your goals with trusted friends, colleagues, or family members increases the likelihood of success.
 Sharing is caring, of course, and there’s scientific evidence to encourage us to do so.

-Another study indicated that, by sharing your goal with a person in a position of authority, chances of success soar.
+One study indicated that, by sharing your goal with a person in a position of authority, chances of success soar.
 For kids, that might mean sharing their New Year’s resolutions with parents and family; for adults, sharing the appropriate goals with supervisors or mentors will do the trick.

 The bottom line is, the ball is in our own court whenever we set out to accomplish something, but that doesn’t mean we’re in it alone.
 In fact, it’s better not to be!